Dahua Technology: Shareholders

 Dahua Technology is majority owned by Fu Liquan and his wife Chen Ailing.
-As of 31 December 2020, Fu owned 34.18% shares as the largest shareholder, while Chen owned 2.38%.
+As of 31 December 2020, Fu owned 34.18% of shares as the largest shareholder, while Chen owned 2.38%.

 According to its 2020 annual financial report, Dahua Technology is also partially state-owned by Central Huijin Asset Management and China Galaxy Securities Co., Ltd. at 1.05% and 1.82 respectively.
 Central Huijin Investment is a state-owned enterprise and wholly owned subsidiary of China Investment Corporation, a sovereign wealth fund that reports to the State Council of the People's Republic of China.

-State-owned telecommunications company China Mobile acquired a 10.42% stake in Dahua in March 2021.
+In March 2023, Dahua sold $740 million in new stock to China Mobile, closing a deal which had been announced two years earlier.
+As a result, China Mobile holds a minority stake of 8.8% in Dahua.
+Combined, the three state interests amount to 11.67% state ownership of Dahua.

 Partnerships

 In 2016, Dahua partnered with Dell to build smart security systems.
 In 2017, Dahua partnered with Beijing University of Posts and Telecommunications (BUPT) to build a joint intelligent video laboratory.
 Amazon Web Services provides cloud services to Dahua.

-In late 2019, Dahua began to provide video surveillance to the Vatican Museums over a 5-year period.
+In 2019, Allianz Parque contracted Dahua for the arena's security and surveillance systems.
+Later that year, Dahua began to provide video surveillance to the Vatican Museums over a 5-year period.

 In August 2022, Dahua partnered with ABCOM Distribution LLC for a distribution partnership in MENA.
+In February 2023, Dahua Technology and Al-Futtaim Engineering and Technologies, part of Al-Futtaim Group, partnered to bring security technology to Saudi Arabia.

+In May 2024, Dahua announced a partnership with the Dutch esports organization and EAFC academy Team Gullit, in which Dahua will supply Team Gullit staff and players with gaming monitors.